TanapongAUS/Weather-App/README.md

-# Getting Started with Create React App
+# Weather Check Application by Tanapong

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapp5 with React App.

 ## Available Scripts